Sieboldianus/Gemini-json-Viewer/README.md

 - **File Name Extraction**: Uploaded Documents are referenced by Drive-ID in the json, which means that File Names are not directly available in exported Gemini JSONs.
 The script includes a logic to extract file names from user prompts via look-ahead.
-To use this, add file names of attached files in your prompts with single quotes (e.g. \`filename.pdf\`) and the loaded prompt list will show the file name instead oif "[Uploaded File]".
+To use this, add file names of attached files in your prompts with single quotes (e.g. \`filename.pdf\`) and the loaded prompt list will show the file name instead of "[Uploaded File]".

 ![Screenshot of Static HTML Archive Output](screenshot_archive.webp)